Fréteval: History

+Population

 Fréteval Forest

 The Fréteval Forest, 299 sqmi of thick woodland 100 mi south of Paris, is partially located in the commune.

 In 1944 during World War II, the Fréteval Forest, code named "Sherwood" in Operation Marathon, was one of several sites used to hide Allied airmen who had been shot down by the Germans and were attempting to evade capture.
 They were sheltered in camps in the forest.
 Airmen were first collected from where they had crashed and transported to Paris and assembled in safe houses in Paris.
 From Paris to the camps the evaders and their French guides traveled by train to the town of Châteaudun and then hiked 10 mi down country roads.
 The French Resistance was strong in the forest area, but the leaders of the resistance agreed to cease operations so as not to call German attention to the forest.

 The officer in charge of the forest camps was an ex-Comet line veteran, Jean de Blommaert, who was parachuted into France and made his way to Paris to start arrangements for the camp.
 The first evaders were brought from Paris to the camps on 20 May 1944.
-On June 12, while guiding several airmen from Paris to the camps, an American woman active in the French resistance, Virginia d'Albert-Lake, was captured and imprisoned by the Germans.
+On 12 June, while guiding several airmen from Paris to the camps, an American woman active in the French resistance, Virginia d'Albert-Lake, was captured and imprisoned by the Germans.

 A British officer, Airey Neave, of MI9, (British Military Intelligence Section 9), supervised Operation Marathon.
 Neave and a small force of French Resistance fighters and allied soldiers liberated the camp on 14 August 1944.
 152 Allied airmen were brought to safety.